emanuelhuber/RGPR/07_RGPR_tutorial_GPR-data-migration.md

 Dewow
 -----

-Remove the low-frequency components (the so-called "wow") of the GPR record with:
+Remove the low-frequency components (the so-called “wow”) of the GPR record with:

 ``` r
 A3 <- dewow(A2, type = "runmed", w = 50)